Interested in joinig us as a

 We have a few types of resident counsellors joining us, most of you will fall in the first bracket:

-1. Resident Counsellor (freelance + community involvment) - 80% commission (20% paid to IASH.SG) and expected to lead an initiative once every THREE months.
+Resident Counsellor (freelance + community involvment) - 80% commission (20% paid to IASH.SG) and expected to play a lead role in an initiative once every THREE months.

 2. Further Subsidies.